nrdxp/nrd.sh/content/blog/atom-anatomy.md

 As I’ve outlined earlier, Nix’s current code distribution mechanism has a glaring flaw.
 To reference a package at a specific version, you must first identify the nixpkgs checkout containing that version—a process that’s neither obvious nor trivial.
 Need another version?
 Find another nixpkgs checkout.
 Need both simultaneously?
 You’re stuck fetching all of nixpkgs’ unrelated code twice.
 Anyone who’s wrestled with a bloated `flake.lock` file has felt this pain, as I’ve [previously noted](../nix-to-eos#the-brick-wall), so I won’t belabor it here.

 If you’re familiar with Git’s internal object format, though, you might wonder why this is even necessary.
 Every file and directory in Git is a content-addressed object, which, in theory, should be independently referenceable and fetchable.
-The issue isn’t that Git can’t handle this—it’s that Git’s conventional use as a linear chain of history obscures a more elegant solution.
+The issue isn’t that Git can’t handle this—it’s that Git’s conventional linear history model obscures a more elegant solution.

 As mentioned, this led me to explore tools like josh proxy, hoping to filter nixpkgs’ history and extract specific package definitions without fetching the entire monorepo.
 But nixpkgs’ massive history overwhelmed even josh’s impressive speed, and it required a non-standard Git proxy that’d need ongoing maintenance.
 Worse, Nix code lacks inherent boundaries, so fetched objects might reference unrelated code from elsewhere in the repo, breaking the isolation we need.